YeeNweWynn/rocket-management/README.md

 ## Introduction

-   This project was generated using Laravel Jetstream and Inertia.js  [ https://jetstream.laravel.com/introduction.html ].
+    This is implemented by using Laravel Jetstream and Inertia.js  [ https://jetstream.laravel.com/introduction.html ].
     This README provides instructions on setting up and running the project using Docker.

 ## Prerequisites